nyviadk/evi-engine/README.md

 ### Deployment gotchas

 - **Cloudflare Bot Fight Mode** must stay OFF on the zone.
 Blocks Prismic's webhook with 403 at the edge before the Worker runs.
 (Free plan has no WAF Custom Rules to carve out an exception.)
+- **`next build --webpack`** is non-negotiable until OpenNext issue #569 closes.
+Do not "modernize" the build script by removing it.
+- **Don't deploy via Cloudflare Pages Git-build.** The Pages build pipeline pins a wrangler version with a known compile regression that breaks Next 16 + OpenNext.
+Local `deploy:clean` is the only supported path.
+- **Middleware runtime** must stay `export const runtime = "experimental-edge"` in [middleware.ts:11](middleware.ts#L11).
+Next 16's dev server explicitly errors with `Use runtime 'experimental-edge' instead` if it sees plain `"edge"` for middleware.
+Despite the route-segment-config docs marking `experimental-edge` deprecated, that deprecation applies to pages/route-handlers, not to middleware.
 - **Debug logs** require `NEXT_PRIVATE_DEBUG_CACHE=true` (not `OPEN_NEXT_DEBUG` — common mistake).
 - **DO binding names** are hardcoded in OpenNext source: `NEXT_CACHE_DO_QUEUE`, `NEXT_TAG_CACHE_DO_SHARDED`, `NEXT_CACHE_DO_PURGE`.
 Don't rename.